scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 This is useful for writing up documentation, protocols, tutorials, blog posts, and manuscripts next to the notebook that is being described.
 The document can be plain text, html, markdown, LaTeX, or even org-mode if one activates the text area with GhostText (see below :ref:`ghosttext`) while running Emacs.

-The figure below (Figure :ref:`pulldown`) shows part of the cascading menus for the cctbx library after it has been installed successfully.
+The figure below (Fig. :ref:`pulldown`) shows part of the cascading menus for the cctbx library after it has been installed successfully.
 The submenus correspond to the names of subfolders in the cctbx folder in the multimenus_snippets folder, which you create inside of the Jupyter folder in your local library folder (i.e., ~/Library on the Mac).
 Each ultimate menu item is a Python snippet file.
 The selection of a snippet file by clicking on it with the left-mouse button inserts its content into a new cell below the current cell.